Karachi grapples with “unprecedented” milk price hike

 The responsibility for enforcing the official price of milk lies with the Commissioner Karachi and his team.

-However, when contacted for a response regarding the price hike, the commissioner’s office remained unresponsive, with no one stepping forward to address the concerns of the public.
+However, when contacted for a response regarding the price hike, the commissioner’s office remained unresponsive, with no one stepping forward to address the concerns.

-Many people are now demanding immediate action to curb the exploitative practices of the dairy mafia and ensure that milk prices are regulated according to the official guidelines.